In a nutshell

 • How much time to plan: 1.5 to 2 hours

-What you need to know The Sagrada Família is Gaudí’s ultimate masterpiece.
-This extraordinary basilica has been under construction for more than 140 years.
-If all goes according to plan, the Gaudí cathedral in Barcelona should finally be completed by 2026.
+What do you need to know?
+The Sagrada Família is Gaudí’s masterpiece — an incredibly elaborate, detail-rich basilica that has been under construction for an unbelievable 140 years.
+According to current plans, it’s set to be completed by 2026.

-Book your ticket for the Sagrada Família with audio guide online
+Book your Sagrada Família ticket with audio guide online

 Park Güell